Jbleezy/BO2-Reimagined/README.md

 ## Zombies
 * Health capped at 100,000
+* Amount of zombies scales linearly with the amount of players
 * Changed height to 48 on all maps (normally either 48 or 72)
 * Attracted towards points of interest immediately
 * Removed walkers in high rounds